 Watching the film of the book isn’t really the same as reading the book – there are always changes in the film version – for example, the addition of a wet shirt scene in Pride and Prejudice.
 And the characters sometimes don’t match the description of the character in the book.
 For example, 5ft 7 in tall Tom Cruise playing the part of Jack Reacher who towers over people at 6ft 5in.

 I mention these things because I heard that one of the most popular books of modern times is Lord of the Rings and that surprises me.
 LOTR is a hefty tome.
 It’s three hefty tomes actually.
 There’s a lot of reading there.
 And it didn’t take place in ‘God’s Own’ either – just saying.

 A film of a book certainly helps with book sales, and a quick glance at any list of popular books reveals that most of the books on the list have been made into movies.
 It’s a bit of a chicken-and-egg situation isn’t it?
 A book becomes popular and is made into a movie, or a book is made into a movie and the book becomes popular.
 Take your pick.

 This got me thinking which books which have not been made into movies or television series would I put on a list of best books.
 So, in 2020 I have made a NYR (New Year Resolution) to choose a book to read for myself (not a children’s book), which has not been made into a movie, for every decade of the twentieth century to read and review and hopefully recommend as a good and worthy read.
 It would be great to have people join me in reading.

-Talk to me – email me: stephanie at homeschoolfamilylife dot com and let me know if you like this idea and if you want to join me in reading a twentieth century book a month.
+Talk to me – email me: stephanie at homeschoolfamilylife dot com and let me know if you like this idea and if you want to join me in reading a twentieth century book a month during 2020.
 I’ll be starting in February by reading a book first published between 1900 and 1910.
-And I will report back here next month.
+And I will report back here in a month.